Jrmy-rbr/Jrmy-rbr.github.io/_posts/2012-09-12-first-post.md

 to a smaller value.
 The extend by which the value of $$\beta$$ diminishes depends on $$p_d$$.
 This means that if one measures the new value of $$\beta$$ and compares it with the old value of $$\beta$$, one gets some information about $$p_d$$.

-**Preliminary conclsion 1:** The observable repercussions of the difference of treatment between the detected and not detected subcategories allow to extract some information about $$p_d$$.
+**Preliminary conclusion 1:** The observable repercussions of the difference of treatment between the detected and not detected subcategories allow to extract some information about $$p_d$$.
 This is a key point of [https://science.sciencemag.org/content/368/6490/489.full].
 A, in their model, the detected infectious people cannot travel from city to city, while the other people